-CAs issuing SSL/TLS certificates shall follow Section 7.1.6 of the CA/B Forum TLS Baseline Requirements.
-Furthermore, and CAs issuing S/MIME certificates shall follow 7.1.6 of the CA/B Forum S/MIME Baseline Requirements.
-All certificates under the Thailand NRCA hierarchy shall contain at least a relevant Certificate Policy OID identified in Section 1.2.
-However, a Subscriber certificate may contain additional Certificate Policy OIDs that begin with the OID arc of the Subordinate CA provided by Thailand NRCA.
+CAs shall follow Section 7.1.6 of the CA/B Forum Baseline Requirements.
+Furthermore, all certificates under the Thailand NRCA hierarchy shall contain at least a relevant Certificate Policy OID identified in Section 1.2.
+However, a Subscriber certificate may contain additional Certificate Policy OIDs that begin with OID arc of a Subordinate CA provided by Thailand NRCA.